plouuf/Adventure-of-Pingou/readme.txt

 To get the project running, please follow these steps:
+[At the bottom there's a deployed version if you don't want to go through all this]

-1. Ensure that Node.js is installed by following the instructions in this [https://nodejs.org/en/download]
+1. Ensure that Node.js is installed by following the instructions following this link [https://nodejs.org/en/download]

 2. Open the terminal and navigate to the root directory of this project [in the same directory as the package.json].
 Run the following command to install all the necessary dependencies: